jqueryscript/ChatGPT-Resources/README.md

 - [CodeGPT.nvim](https://github.com/dpayne/CodeGPT.nvim) - A plugin for neovim that provides commands to interact with ChatGPT.
 - [backseat.nvim](https://github.com/james1236/backseat.nvim) - A neovim plugin that uses GPT to highlight and explain code readability issues.
 - [MatGPT](https://github.com/toshiakit/MatGPT) - MATLAB app and class to access ChatGPT API from OpenAI.
+- [Integrate-ChatGPT-in-Excel-using-VBA](https://github.com/Sven-Bo/Integrate-ChatGPT-in-Excel-using-VBA) - Revolutionize your spreadsheet game with OpenAI's ChatGPT in Microsoft Excel using my custom VBA code.
+- [word-GPT-Plus](https://github.com/Kuingsmile/word-GPT-Plus) - A word add-in which integrates the chatGPT model into Microsoft Word.
+Both official and web api is supported.
+- [BlenderGPT](https://github.com/gd3kr/BlenderGPT) - Use commands in English to control Blender with OpenAI's GPT-4.

 ## CLI
 - [Best Tools To Interact With ChatGPT In CLI](https://www.scriptbyai.com/best-chatgpt-cli-tools/) - 10 best and free CLI tools for ChatGPT: streamline your workflow, enhance your conversational AI experience, and unlock new opportunities with these powerful resources.